wildonion/gem/README.md

 * the logic flow of an HTTP API body should be as the following:

-> make sure that you're passing the JWT into the request header, defined the request body strucutre and storage (diesel, mongodb or redis) schemas.
+> make sure that you're passing the JWT into the request header, you've defined the request body strucutre and storage (diesel, mongodb or redis) schemas.

 ```rust